|

 - Say, "What sound do we say when we see a capital or lower-case b?" (/b/)

-- Say, "Now, I'm going to say a sound and you tell me what letter goes with that sound."
+- Say, “Now, I’m going to say a sound and you tell me what letter goes with that sound.”
 Pronounce the sounds /d/, /f/, /g/, /h/, and /j/ while pointing to the Mini-Chart letter sets.
-(Children respond by naming the letters with D, F, G, H, and J.)
+(Students respond by naming the letters with D, F, G, H, and J.)

 - Using the instrumental version (Track 4) vary the order of the consonants on each page.
 Instead of singing the top, middle, and bottom letter sets in order, try singing the bottom, middle and top letter sets or middle, top, and bottom sets.
-See if the children can still identify the letter sets by their sounds.
+See if the students can still identify the letter sets by their sounds.

 - Introduce three of the more variable initial consonants by singing the following verse with the instrumental track.